Empowering Vulnerable Youth in Africa

 Furthermore, programme activities focus on HIV/AIDS infections as a possible consequence of alcohol and drug consumption and motivate students to reflect on gender equality in an environment where patriarchal norms are prevalent and violence against women and girls is widely accepted.
 The training is based on active ‘self-learning’ to enable personal development.
 Each participant enrols for one school year in the Life Skills programme, attending the sessions on a weekly basis.

 Selected participants have the possibility to be trained as Peer Educators, who pass on what they have learnt in the Life Skills sessions to other youth - their peers.
 Peer Education is based on role modelling and the ability of young people to become leaders and agents of change through empowerment and support.
 By leading regular meetings and activities with other young people, Peer Educators act as multipliers nurturing the development of social and interpersonal competencies.
 This way, sustainable healthy behavioural patterns are being formed within communities of young people.

-In parallel, the Blue Cross coordinates closely with local authorities and the media and involves parents and community leaders in order to limit young people's access to alcohol and drugs and to reduce the risk of substance abuse.
+In parallel, the Blue Cross coordinates closely with local authorities and the media.
+IBC involves parents and community leaders in order to limit young people's access to alcohol and drugs and to reduce the risk of substance abuse.
 Awareness campaigns about the dangers associated with alcohol and drug use at recreational facilities, churches and within the community are being carried out regularly.